KhorallyPierre/Fluency-Demo-Day/README.md

 4/10 - implemented imbedded JS in my profile.ejs page to build out conditionals pertaining to chatting options

 4/14 - Added some cool css styling to my sign-up page Nothing in tech is daunting as long as you make it fun!
 I love learning new languages (fun fact: I speak three languages, one of which I learned studying abroad) so using this theme has really made me feel like I'm actually making a difference in the lives of those around me that are passionate about language learning like I am.

+4/15 - Tried to implement video chatting using peerJS, had a few bugs

+4/17 - Fixed a few bugs

+4/18 - working to get upload profile pic and trash can to worked

+4/19 - Implemennted "End Chat" feature along with suggested topics

+4/20 - Added CSS to video chatting room

+4/22 - Deleted dulicate buttonn on profile page
 # My Other Projects
 Take a look at these couple examples that I have in my own portfolio: